 - Arrange cookies on a baking sheet 2 inches apart.
 Bake for 10-11 minutes, until lightly browned around the edges.
 Make sure you rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before assembling ice cream sandwiches.

 - Assemble the sandwiches: Take a large scoop of ice cream and sandwich it between two cookies.
 Feel free to roll the sides in sprinkles, crushed M&Ms, chocolate chips, chopped nuts, anything!
 Freeze the sandwiches until ready to eat.

-Make ahead tip: For longer storage or for making ahead, I like to wrap the cookie sandwiches individually in plastic wrap and store for up to 1 month.
+- Make Ahead Instructions: For longer storage or for making ahead, I like to wrap the cookie sandwiches individually in plastic wrap and store for up to 1 month.